Fast and flexible inference for joint models of multivariate longitudinal and survival data using Integrated Nested Laplace Approximations: Application to PBC

-The independent Gaussian measurement errors for the first three markers is captured by $\varepsilon_{ik}(t)$, variable $X_i$ corresponds to the treatment received (placebo vs. D-penicillamine) and $\textrm{NS}_1(t), \textrm{NS}_2(t), \textrm{NS}_3(t)$ are the natural cubic splines with internal knots at 1 and 4 years.
-We assume independent random effects between longitudinal markers to avoid too many covariance parameters, resulting in 16 random effects and 20 covariance parameters (the full variance-covariance matrix of the random effects if we assumed correlation between markers would have contained 120 covariance parameters).
-Compared to independent univariate joint models, this model has the asset of allowing the estimation of markers associations that are adjusted for the other markers, which is an essential feature, particularly in case of confounding as longitudinal markers can capture some individual heterogeneity.
+The independent Gaussian measurement errors for the first three markers are captured by $\varepsilon_{ik}(t)$, variable $X_i$ corresponds to the treatment received (placebo vs. D-penicillamine) and $\textrm{NS}_1(t), \textrm{NS}_2(t), \textrm{NS}_3(t)$ are the natural cubic splines with internal knots at 1 and 4 years.
+For the main analysis, we assumed correlated random effects within each marker but independent random effects across markers to avoid too many covariance parameters, resulting in 16 random effects and 20 covariance parameters.
+We estimated the model with the full variance-covariance matrix of the random effects (i.e., with 120 covariance parameters) in a sensitivity analysis.
+Compared to independent univariate joint models, the multivariate model has the asset of allowing the estimation of markers associations that are adjusted for the other markers, which is an essential feature, particularly in case of confounding as longitudinal markers can capture some individual heterogeneity.